Kotlin/kotlin-jupyter/docs/README-STUB.md

 You can create a custom Kotlin Kernel for Jupyter Notebook.
 This allows you to tailor the kernel's environment to your specific requirements, such as using a particular JDK, setting JVM arguments, or defining environment variables.

-To create a custom Kotlin Kernel for Jupyter Notebook, use the `add-kernel` script:
+To create a custom Kotlin Kernel for Jupyter Notebook, use the `add-kernel` command from the installed `kotlin_kernel` python package:

 ```bash
 python -m kotlin_kernel add-kernel [--name name] [--jdk jdk_home_dir] [--set-jvm-args] [--jvm-arg arg]* [--env KEY VALUE]* [--force]